 Time Frame: Up to approximately 24 months

-PFS was defined as the time from randomization to the first occurrence of disease progression, as determined by the investigator according to RECIST v1.1, or death from any cause (whichever occurred first).
-Progressive disease (PD) was defined as at least a 20% increase in the sum of the longest diameters of target lesions, taking as reference the smallest sum of the longest diameters of the target lesions recorded since the treatment started, including screening, or the appearance of one or more new lesions.
-Participants who were alive and did not experience disease progression at the time of analysis, were censored on the date of last tumor assessment.
+PFS was defined as the time from randomization to the first occurrence of PD, as determined by the investigator according to response evaluation criteria in solid tumors version 1.1 (RECIST v1.1), or death from any cause (whichever occurred first).
+PD was defined as at least a 20% increase in the sum of the longest diameters of target lesions, taking as reference the smallest sum of the longest diameters of the target lesions recorded since the treatment started, including screening, or the appearance of one or more new lesions.
+In addition, the sum of diameters also demonstrated an absolute increase of ≥ 5 millimeters (mm).
+Participants who were alive and did not experience PD at the time of analysis, were censored on the date of last tumor assessment.
 Participants with no post-baseline tumor assessment were censored at the date of randomization.
+Kaplan-Meier method was used to estimate the median.
+95% CI for median was computed using the method of Brookmeyer and Crowley.

 Up to approximately 24 months